 - Engineering Internship: A single work period of full-time engineering related work experience of at least 10 weeks during the summer.

 - Parallel Co-ops: Experiential education experiences that meet the work time requirements of Cooperative Education.
-A student must be enrolled as a half-time student (no more than 6-9 credits) and be employed in an engineering related work experience that encompasses at least 20 hours per week.
+A student must be enrolled as a half-time student (6 to 9 credits) and be employed in an engineering related work experience that encompasses at least 20 hours per week.
 A parallel co-op will be at least two part-time semesters in duration or a part-time semester and full-time summer with the same company.
-We do not allow part time summer internships.
+We do not allow part-time summer internships.

 There are no fees charged to employers or students; however, employers are required to pay their student employees in an engineering capacity.
 Students maintain their full-time student status but are not assessed tuition.
 Students are enrolled in an “R” credit course for a satisfactory/fail grade while on an internship or co-op.